OmarKarame/Punk-API/README.md

 ## Usage <a name = "usage"></a>

 The user can view the landing page of the website.
 The page contains a header and main.
 The header has a button on the far left that the user can click in order to display a Navbar that is collapsable by pressing the button again.
 Once the Navbar is being displayed, the user can filter through the beers using 3 filters.
 The first filter is a slider that will display all the beers that have an ABV that is greater than a certain value based on the slider.
 The second filter is a button that will display all the beers that were brewed before 2010.
 The last filter is a button that will display all the beers that are below the pH of 4.
 Below the Navbar, the user can find a search bar where they can search for a beer by name.
 The user can only search for beers based on the filters, if any, they have chosen.
-The user can also click on oach beer to have them be displayed with more info.

 ## Component Tree <a name = "component_tree"></a>